amiaopensource/cable-bible/README.md

 # The Cable Bible
-A comprehensive guide to cables and connectors used for audiovisual preservation.
+A comprehensive guide to cables and connectors potentially used for audiovisual/media preservation.
 Cable types and connectors are organized by the primary purpose of the signal being transferred - video, audio-only, data (i.e. computer cables) and power.
-The nesting structure then allows for different signal types, wiring, interfaces and protocols, etc. Click through for examples of physical connectors, pinouts, and contextual uses for each kind of cable!
+Examples of physical connectors, pinouts and contextual uses for each kind of cable are nested within descriptions of signal types, wiring, interfaces and protocols!

 ## Table of Contents ##

 1. [Video] (README.md#video) :tv:
-  1. [Analog]
+  1. [Analog] (README.md#analog)
     1. [Composite] (README.md#composite)
     2. [Component YPbPr] (README.md#component-ypbpr)
     3. [S-Video] (README.md#s-video)